CtrlK

 Progressive Disclosure

-For a skill of this size and scope (under 50 lines, single-purpose audit task), the content is well-organized into clear sections (Trigger, Workflow, Checklist, Output) without needing external references.
-The structure is easy to navigate and appropriately self-contained.
+For a skill of this size and scope (under 50 lines, single-purpose audit task), the content is well-organized into clear sections (Trigger, Workflow, Checklist, Output) without being monolithic.
+No external references are needed given the self-contained nature of the task.

 3 / 3